1. What are pension plans?

 - plans that are unit linked and invest in both equity and debt

-- the National Pension Scheme which invests in either in 100 percent government securities, 100 percent debt securities (other than government securities) or in a maximum of 50 percent equity
+- the National Pension Scheme which invests either 100 percent in government securities, 100 percent in debt securities (other than government securities) or a maximum of 75 percent in equity

 There is no doubt that pension plans are a much safer form of investment with multiple classifications which are based on the benefits of the plan and its structure.